-In this career summary, you will find out what the job of An Ophthalmic Medical Asst is about and what it is like.
+In this career summary, you will find out what the job of an Ophthalmic Medical Technician is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Ophthalmic Medical Technicians assist ophthalmologists by performing ophthalmic clinical functions.
 May administer eye exams, administer eye medications, and instruct the patient in care and use of corrective lenses.

 Ophthalmic Medical Technicians with little to no experience tend to make between $24770 and $29530 while the more experienced ones can earn over $45530 per year.